Zayne-sprague/Deductive_Additivity_for_Planning_of_Natural_Language_Proofs/README.md

 `-vf` - the validation file path relative to your cwd.

-`-gcef` - A cached file of gpt3 raw embeddings for all training and validation premises and deductions (so we do not have to query them while training which is slow, and expensive)
+`-gcef` - A cached file of gpt3 raw embeddings for all training and validation premises and deductions (so we do not have to query them while training which is slow and expensive)

 `-gcsf` - A cached file of gpt3 raw strings matching to the embeddings file (same order).
-These are created by `multi_type_search/scripts/embed_with_gpt3` (you will have to add your api key to the script).
+These are created by `multi_type_search/scripts/embed_with_gpt3` (you will have to add your API key to the script).

 `-tau` - temperature of the NTXENTLoss.